CybercentreCanada/assemblyline-service-cuckoo/README.md

 1. **inetsim** - The internet simulator "inetsim", and
 2. **gateway** - a direct connection to the internet via the ASSEMBLYLINE worker's gateway.

 Either of these can be disabled in the Cuckoo service configurations.

-### EPHEMERAL VIRTUAL MACHINE
+### CUCKOO ANALYSIS / GUEST VIRTUAL MACHINE

 #### Build Base Virtual Machine

 This step will vary slightly depending on whatever operating system you choose.
 We have tried to re-use standard tools as much as possible (ie/ [vmcloak](https://github.com/hatching/vmcloak)).

-These are examples for Windows 7/10 and Ubuntu 18.04.
+These are examples for Windows 7/8/10 and Ubuntu 18.04.

-Cuckoo expects all virtual machine data and metadata to exist under /opt/al/var/support/vm/disks/cuckoo/ which can be modified via the ASSEMBLYLINE configurations.

-**NB**: It is highly recommended that you create all base VMs on a host matching the version of the cuckoobox docker container (currently ubuntu 18.04).
+**NB**: This step can be done on a stand alone machine not connected to your AssemblyLine cluster, however the host OS *must* be the same or older version of Ubuntu used for the cuckoobox docker container (currently ubuntu 18.04).

 Before continuing, make sure the following libraries are installed:

-    sudo apt-get install libguestfs-tools python-guestfs build-essential libssl-dev libffi-dev python-dev genisoimage
+    sudo apt-get install libguestfs-tools python-guestfs build-essential libssl-dev libffi-dev python-dev genisoimage sudo pip install vmcloak

-##### Windows 7 / 10
+##### Windows 7 / 8 / 10

-For Windows, we make use of [vmcloak](https://github.com/hatching/vmcloak) to generate an unattended .iso file which we then build a KVM VM (or 'domain' in KVM speak).
+For Windows, we make use of [vmcloak](https://github.com/hatching/vmcloak) to generate an unattended .iso file which we then build a KVM VM (or 'domain' in KVM terminology).

-You can check out additional options for building the iso with `vmcloak init --help`, the example below provides the suggested minimum.
+You can check out additional options for building the iso with `vmcloak init --help`, the example below provides the suggested minimal options:

+* `--vm iso` to just generate an ISO and *not* build the full VM using VirtualBox
+* `--ip`/`--netmask`/`--gateway` to define the subnet you want the VM to use.
+* `--serial-key` for your Windows serial key.
+    * If you have a Multiple Activation Key (MAK) from a Visual Studio Pro subscription, these don't work out of the box with vmcloak (as of 0.4.6).
+There is a [PR](https://github.com/hatching/vmcloak/pull/131) but until then you can use the forked repo: `sudo pip install git+https://github.com/jdval/vmcloak.git`.
+If you install this you will need to add `--serial-key-type mak` as an argument as well.

     # Mount the installation media as a loopback device
-    mkdir /mnt/win7x64
+    sudo mkdir /mnt/win7x64
-    mount -o loop,ro vms/win7ultimate.iso /mnt/win7x64
+    sudo mount -o loop,ro vms/win7ultimate.iso /mnt/win7x64

+    # Run vmcloak.
+You can safely ignore any warnings about 'vboxmanage' or VirtualBox not being installed.
     vmcloak init --win7x64 --iso-mount /mnt/win7x64 --serial-key ... -v --vm iso \
-        --ip 10.1.1.50 --netmask 255.255.255.0 win7vm
+        --ip 10.1.1.50 --netmask 255.255.255.0 --gateway 10.1.1.1 win7vm

-    sudo -u al mkdir -p /opt/al/var/support/vm/disks/cuckoo/Win7SP1x86/
-    sudo -u al qemu-img create -f qcow2 /opt/al/var/support/vm/disks/cuckoo/Win7SP1x86/Win7disk.qcow2 20G
-    sudo virt-install --connect qemu:///system --virt-type kvm --name Win7SP1x86 --ram 1024             \
-        --disk path=/opt/al/var/support/vm/disks/cuckoo/Win7SP1x86/Win7disk.qcow2,size=20,format=qcow2  \
-        --vnc --cdrom /path/to/install/CD.iso  --network network=default,mac=00:01:02:16:32:64          \
-        --os-variant win7 --video cirrus

-Once the operating system has been installed, perform the following setup.
+If this goes well, this should generate a file in `~/.vmcloak/iso/win7vm.iso`.
+You can unmount the origianl ISO file now:

+    sudo umount /mnt/win7x64

+If vmcloak does not work, then you will need to do the following steps manually *after* installing the VM:

 * Install Python 2.7
 * Optional: Install PIL (Python Image Library) if periodic screenshots are desired
-* Disable Windows Update, Windows Firewall, and UAC(User Access Control)
+* Disable Windows Update, Windows Firewall, and UAC (User Access Control)
 * set python.exe and pythonw.exe to "Run as Administrator"
 * Optional: Install Java, .Net, other applications and runtime libraries
-* Make sure no password is required to get to a desktop from boot
+* Enable automatic login and make sure no password is required to get to a desktop from boot
+* Configure [cuckoo agent](https://github.com/jbremer/agent) to start at boot

+Now build the VM.
+You may do this using the `virt-manager` GUI tool as well, just make sure that qcow2 is used as the disk format.
+Some important options for virt-install:

+* `--name` - The name of the VM / domain
+* `--ram` - Amount of RAM.
+Windows 8/10 will likely need more
+* `--os-variant` - The specific OS variant being used.
+For more options, see output for command `osinfo-query os`
+* `--cdrom` - The path to the iso you created in the previous step

+    sudo virt-install --connect qemu:///system --virt-type kvm \
+	--name win7vm \
+	--ram 1024 \
+	--os-variant win7 \
+    --disk size=20,format=qcow2  \
+	--cdrom ~/.vmcloak/iso/win7vm.iso \
+    --vnc --network network=default --video cirrus

+At this point, Windows should be setup and ready for Cuckoo.
+You may now customize it with additional applications (Office, Adobe, .net libraries, etc).
+You will likely need to configure a new virtual network connection based on the static IP configuration you used in vmcloak if you want to connect to the internet from within your VM.
+Using `virt-manager`, go to Edit->Connection Details->Virtual Networks.

 * Notes about specific apps
     * **Adobe Reader** - Security features of recent version of Adobe Reader cause some [false positive signature hits](https://github.com/cuckoosandbox/community/issues/421).